 Our independent directors will each receive annual compensation of \$70,000.
 Additionally, each independent director will receive reimbursement for travel and hotel expenses associated with attending such board and committee meetings.
 The chairperson of each of the compensation committee and the corporate governance and nominating committee will be entitled to an additional annual fee of \$7,500.
 The chairperson of the audit committee will be entitled to an additional annual fee of \$12,500.
-The chairperson of the audit committee will be entitled to an additional annual fee of \$12,500.
-The chairperson of the company's common stock in lieu of all or any portion of their retainer fees will be paid be payable in cash.
-In addition, except for directors that own, through direct ownership or voting control, 50,000 shares or more of the Company's common stock, a minimum of one-half of the compensation paid to the Company's independent directors will be paid in the form of shares of the Company's common stock.
+These retainer fees will be paid quarterly, and directors will be entitled to elect to receive shares of the Company's Class A common stock in lieu of all or any portion of their retainer fees that would otherwise be payable in cash.
+In addition, except for directors that own, through direct ownership or voting control, 50,000 shares or more of the Company's Class A common stock, a minimum of one-half of the compensation paid to the Company's independent directors will be paid in the form of shares of the Company's Class A common stock.